EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Washington reduces the Hormuz crisis to its impact on gas prices for the American voter
+Washington frames the Hormuz crisis through the lens of its impact on American petrol prices at the pump

 Dominant angle identified — does not reflect unanimity of this country’s media